DavidSpickett/LispAlike/README.md

-# RLispALike
+# LispALike

-RLispALike is an interpreter for a Lisp dialect (LispALike) that mostly cribs from Scheme and Common Lisp.
+LispALike is an interpreter for a Lisp dialect that mostly cribs from Scheme and Common Lisp.

 ```